roytang/blog/content/post/2006/11/2006-11-04-standard-constructed-ng-galleria.md

 Round 7 vs Monoblack Aggro

-After round 6 I was hoping I'd get paired with this guy&#8230;I could take his deck any day of the week.
+After round 6 I was hoping I'd get paired with this guy...
+I could take his deck any day of the week.
 Game one starts out like this: